 While any ordering of these letters is possible, we have chosen this arbitrary ordering because it allows one to see some of the principles behind Heider's theoretical predictions.
 In fact, the consistent application of this order of these three elemental relations in the signature provide three important features: 1) The order identifies a specific structural configuration, one of the possible 27; 2) The order represents specific and formal \textit{predictive} statements from balance theory; and 3) The order naturally leads to a precise calculation of the balance correlation measure of the network-level of balance specifically designated by the signature.
 We will discuss each of these features in turn below.

-\subsubsection{Identifying the 27 Triad Signatures}
+\subsubsection{Identifying the 27 triad signatures}

-The 27 possible labeled configurations are provided in Figure \ref{fig:signatures}.
+The 27 possible labeled configurations are provided in Fig~\ref{fig:signatures}.
 Positive ties (\textit{p}) are represented in black; negative ties (\textit{n}) are represented in dashed red lines; zero-ties (\textit{z}) or neutral ties are blank, and are indicated with a letter ``z'' to emphasize they are treated as ties.
 Node labels refer to the Ego (E), Alter (A), and Context (X) roles in each triad.
-As we will discuss later on, at the network level some of these triads will be obfuscated.
+As we will discuss later, at the network level some of these triads will be mathematically redundant.
 Nonetheless, in order to keep the theoretical stories clear, it is still important to retain all 27 triad signatures.